TPower2112/CISSP-Study-Guide/README.md

  - I wrote on paper, **"I will pass the CISSP on my first try!"**
  - I did this 10 times a day in the morning and in the evening.

+## Understand all the Major Cybersecurity Principles
+- CIA Triad
+- Defense in depth
+- Authentication, authorization, and accounting (AAA)
+- Least Privilege
+- Non-repudiation
+- Resilience

 ## Understand all the Major Processes related to Cybersecurity and Risk Management
 - Risk Management
 - Change Management